karmingc/careeers/docs/design.md

-# Resumehub's design
+# Careeers's design

 Documentation related to the website's design pattern and structure.

-In most case, you can find most design specs in the [src/theme](https://github.com/karmingc/resumehub/tree/main/packages/website/src/theme) folder.
+In most case, you can find most design specs in the [src/theme](https://github.com/karmingc/careeers/tree/main/packages/website/src/theme) folder.

 While it may vary depending in different situations, we generally use these specs for specific parts of our website.
 Please follow for consistency.